-From prohibited ham sandwiches to open season for endorsement deals, the NCAA rules on athletes accepting benefits and earning money for their name, image and likeness changed abruptly in June.
+NCAA rules on athletes accepting benefits and earning money for their name, image and likeness changed abruptly in June 2021.
 That’s when the U.S. Supreme Court ruled in NCAA vs. Alston, a loosely related case, that the association could not bar member schools from offering certain education-related benefits to student-athletes.
-Though student-athletes profiting off their name, image and likeness was a separate issue, the 9-0 ruling prompted the association to drop its resistance.

-— Athletes can now engage in NIL activities in compliance with state laws and colleges can serve as a resource for NIL legal questions.
+— Athletes can engage in NIL activities in compliance with state laws, and colleges can be a resource for NIL legal questions.

 — Athletes can use professional service providers to help navigate NIL activities.